hyperledger/besu-docs/docs/private-networks/how-to/monitor/index.md

 # Monitoring

-Monitoring enables identification of node and network issues.
+Use monitoring to identify node and network issues.
 In private networks, you can [configure metrics and logging](../../../public-networks/how-to/monitor/index.md) as in public networks.